Installation and setup instructions

 Running Doglang Programs

-Once installed (via any method above), use the doglang
+Once installed (via any method above), use the doglang command:

 Running a program from a file